mharen/mharen.github.io/_posts/2011/2011-04-14-speed-matters-how-to-talk-about-in.md

 “A while.”

-“A while…is that an hour?
+“A while...is that an hour?
 A minute?
-A second…?”
+A second...?”

 “Instantly.”

-“Instantly is really hard (i.e. expensive)…how about ten seconds?”
+“Instantly is really hard (i.e. expensive)...how about ten seconds?”

 “Exactly—instantly.”
 </blockquote>